 A robust succession planning strategy should span the whole organisation.
 You might want to start with leadership roles but remember: a succession plan ultimately creates a domino effect.
 If you promote Ben to replace Shannon, you will need a third employee in mind to take over from Ben.
 Considerations like this mean that succession planning can take a lot of time, but it’s worth the investment in the long run.

 Map the talent capabilities within the company — as well as the talent gaps.
 Identify employees you believe to be potential leaders and don’t make assumptions.
 Take the time to talk to employees and explore their vision in terms of future roles.
-This will help you determine whether you think employees are with you for the short term or if you can rely on them to be with you for the long haul.
+This will help you determine whether employees are with you for the short term or if you can rely on them to be with you for the long haul.

-2. Be Aware Of (and Let Go Of) Personal Bias
+2. Be Aware of (and Let Go of) Personal Bias

 Don’t make the mistake of going for the “obvious choice”.
 Be aware that you are human and, as such, you are subject to certain biases.
 Consider whether the front runners for certain positions have been selected for the right reasons or due to the halo effect, and don’t disregard other promising employees because of someone you perceive to be a natural and obvious successor.
-Regardless of their current title, look for employees who simply display the skills and attitude necessary for the role.
+Regardless of their current title, look for employees who display the skills and attitude necessary for the role.

 As with most aspects of business, communication makes the succession planning strategy much smoother.
 Once you have identified a successor for a given position at your company, consider sharing your plans.
 According to research, around 25% of employees in line to take over in a small business don’t know they have been chosen.